moh10ly/windowsserverdocs/WindowsServerDocs/remote/remote-access/ras/monitoring-and-accounting/Identify-and-resolve-Remote-Access-server-operations-problems.md

     **Resolution**

-    1. To ensure that the service is running, type **Get-Service iphlpsc** at a Windows PowerShell prompt.
+    1. To ensure that the service is running, type **Get-Service iphlpsvc** at a Windows PowerShell prompt.

     2. To enable the service, type **Start-Service iphlpsvc** from an elevated Windows PowerShell prompt.